Tongkat Info & FAQ

 The link below has lots of info on Eurycomanone.

-	The minimum requirement for eurycomanone content is 0.8% in Malaysia and they say most companies should be able to achieve 0.8 - 1.5%.
+The minimum requirement for eurycomanone content is 0.8% in Malaysia and they say most companies should be able to achieve 0.8 - 2% with ease.
 Other countries have no requirements.

 CLICK HERE TO ORDER

 MUST READ INFO!